breadnone/STween/README.md

 - setResumeOn : Resuming based on a condition/predicate.
 - setFrom : Re-positioning on startup.
 - setLookAt : Focuses on the target's transform.
+- setOnInit : Callback on initialization (startup).
 - setActiveOnComplete : Set the active state of a gameObject on completion.
 - setActiveOnStart : Set the active state of a gameObject on startup.
 - setAudioOnStart : Play audioSource on startup.
 - setAudioOnComplete : Play audioSource on completion.
 - setSkip : Frame skipping effect (Experimental).
+- setCancelToken : Cancellation via CancellationTokenSource.
+- getLoopCount : Callback to get the running loopCount.
+- getTime : Callback to get the running time.

 Extensions : can be chained to both main and helper apis.